Ragmthy/Xintra_Airbuzzed_Walkthrough/Airbuzzed Lab Walkthrough - Final.md

 And that concludes this segment of the Airbuzzed Lab, Evasion Techniques.

 #### Section 2g: Data Exfiltration
 So far, we've vetted through both the workstation PCs (01 mostly, 02), and seen through one server (FS-01) for all tools and activity that had indications of threat behaviour.
-Considering a company like Airbuzzed, and seeing that there was an interest in Intellectual Property, chances are some preparation to that file would've been done to exfiltrate it out of the Airbuzzed network.
+Considering a company like Airbuzzed, and seeing that there was an interest in Intellectual Property, chances are some preparation for that file would've been done to exfiltrate it out of the Airbuzzed network.

 But before proceeding further, there are other components inside the network that are not explored yet, and one of them is the Domain Controller, ABZ-DC-01.
 There is also activity from another user that's meant to be explored, and so the lab guides us into seeing the last named user's activity in ABZ-DC-01.